BriungRi/MultithreadedAlgorithms/README.md

 e)
 Brian: In this version, I mainly worked on the multithreaded MergeSort algorithm.
 I also wrote up some tests and documentation.
+Arbaz: In this version, I mainly worked on the multithreaded FindMinimum algorithm.
+I also wrote up some tests and documentation.